 Reasons to visit: Bridging the gap between skyscraper and sculpture, the Aqua Tower is located near the shores of Lake Michigan, and, as its name implies, is inspired by the movement and qualities of water.
 This shimmering multi-use edifice includes the luxury Radisson Blu Aqua Hotel.
 The design of the 80-story building connects strongly with the outdoors, with terraces that give it its distinctive undulating appearance.
 Also, a 82,550 sq ft (7,669 m2) terrace features gardens, gazebos, pools, hot tubs, a walking/running track and a fire pit.
 The Aqua is the recipient of multiple awards and accolades, including the Emporis Skyscraper Award as 2009 skyscraper of the year.

 Elks Memorial, © Eric Allix Rogers

 Have you ever walked by an interesting Chicago building and wished you could take a peek inside?
-You'll get your chance during Chicago's annual Open House Chicago, a FREE public festival hosted by the Chicago Architecture Center from October 13-14, 2018.
+You'll get your chance during Chicago's annual Open House Chicago, a FREE public festival hosted by the Chicago Architecture Center.
 More than 200 significant buildings throw open their doors for self-guided tours.
 Structures located in 20 different neighborhoods range from soaring skyscrapers to opulent mansions and exclusive private clubs, many of which are rarely open to the public.
 No tickets or registration are required, and you can build your own itinerary based on your must-sees.